stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

   ],
 )

+#pagebreak()
 === Frontend
 The frontend of the application is implemented using *React* and structured as a separate repository based on the *Vite* build tool.
 It follows a modular and maintainable architecture, distinguishing clearly between application logic and user interface components.

+Routing is handled on the client side, and the overall structure aligns with modern single-page application principles.
+The development setup emphasizes performance, scalability, and a clear separation of concerns.

 #figure(image("images/frontend_screenshot.png", width: 66%),
 caption: [Screenshot of the frontend in production, displaying the homepage with a visual summary of historical storm damage data.])

-Routing is handled on the client side, and the overall structure aligns with modern single-page application principles.
-The development setup emphasizes performance, scalability, and a clear separation of concerns.

 *Test Concept* <fft>

 Given the small scope of the frontend, automated testing was not conducted.
 Functional correctness was instead ensured through manual testing during development.
+#pagebreak()

 === CI/CD and Deployment

 Deployment is managed via a virtual instance hosted on the *OpenStack* cluster of the ZHAW @LoginOpenStackDashboard.
-DNS configuration was performed using *Hosttech*, directing traffic to the appropriate backend infrastructure.
+DNS configuration was performed using *Hosttech*, directing traffic to the appropriate physical infrastructure.

 The application consists of two components: a backend and a frontend.
 Both are containerized using Docker and deployed on a Kubernetes cluster.
 The use of Kubernetes enables dynamic scalability, allowing the application to adapt to changing resource demands. @web-routing illustrates the request flow when a user accesses _stormmind.ch_, showing how traffic is routed to the appropriate frontend or backend service.